Review: FIRES, OHIO at Alliance Theatre

 Burns Bright at the 22nd Alliance/Kendeda National Graduate Playwriting Competition

 On the Hertz Stage at Alliance Theatre, FIRES, OHIO by Beth Hyland and directed by Marissa Wolf is the well-deserved winner of the 22nd Alliance/Kendeda National Graduate Playwriting Competition.
-The play’s contemporary riff on Uncle Vanya takes on the American justice myth asking what might happen if the world ignored the young profits publishing end-of-the world environmentalists while families disconnect from one another, praying to capital-T-tehcnology instead of God or love or appreciation for the wonders of wealth.
+The play’s contemporary riff on Uncle Vanya takes on the American justice myth: do good things happen to good people and bad things happen to the bad?
+It posits what might happen if the world ignored the young profits who are publishing end-of-the world climitazation.
+What happens when families disconnect from one another, praying to capital-T-tehcnology instead of God or love or appreciation for the wonders of wealth?
 In Hyland's story, the infinite existential dilemmas of humanity are reflected by the same conundrums of one advantaged family.
-Nature's Grand Canyon parallels the cracks in the industrial pavements.
-FIRES, OHIO balances Vanya's melancholy and humor with the comfort of our favorite car-ride podcast and the satisfaction of apocalyptic porn.
+Nature's Grand Canyon is paralleled by the cracks in the industrial pavements.
+FIRES, OHIO balances VANYA's melancholy and humor with the comfort of our favorite car-ride podcast and the satisfaction of apocalyptic porn.
 If it's too late to fix what we've done, where are we headed, and will there be non-dairy lattes?

 Set and Costumes by Lex Liang, Lighting by Robert J. Aguilar, Sound by Madeleline Oldham, Fight Choreography by Jake Guinn, and Intimacy Coordination by Laura Hackman creates a sleak, beautiful efforlessness while upholding a complicated domesticity.
 The design is a true service to the story, allowing the senses to understand the precise dynamics of how the environment might sooth the ungrateful into the fire.